zcattacz/PJON_wiki/Home.md

 - [Padded jittering data link layer v0.1](https://github.com/gioblu/PJON/blob/master/strategies/SoftwareBitBang/specification/padded-jittering-protocol-specification-v0.1.md)

 ### Why PJON?
-This PJON implementation is a tool created to simplify devices communication and network engineering.
-It is made to let you make your personal network of devices choosing the medium you prefer, writing few lines of code.
+PJON is a tool created to simplify communication between devices and network engineering.
+Choose the medium you prefer, build your own network of devices and make it work with just a few lines of code.
 For now there are 3 different strategies to communicate data with PJON on various media.

 **SoftwareBitBang** | **Medium:** Wire | **Pins used:** 1 or 2 | [readme](https://github.com/gioblu/PJON/tree/master/strategies/SoftwareBitBang)